 When people are here, there’s listening for me to do and focusing exactly what I’m saying on who’s here.

-But probably for the first 10 or 15 years of playing football from being maybe 3 to 4 years old, there was no pay.
+But probably for the first 10 or 15 years of playing football, from being maybe 3 to 4 years old, there was no pay.
 There was no glamour.
 It was a backyard football game.
-It was a random game of jackpot.
+It was a random game of jackpots.

 At school, there was no pro football.
-There was no lots of money.
+There was not a lot of money.
 There was just love of the game and with enough love of the game then there’s the opportunity for what you might think of as stardom and glamour or for most pro football players, it’s not.

-It’s just a year a couple of years in the NFL and then what am I gonna do with the rest of my life now.
+It’s been just a year, a couple of years in the NFL, and then what am I going to do with the rest of my life now?
 What a disappointment you might argue for the majority of professional athletes.
 Anything worth doing is worth doing poorly.